Praya, Lombok

-Praya (Indonesian: Praya or Kecamatan Praya) is the capital town of Central Lombok Regency (Indonesian: Kabupaten Lombok Tengah) on Lombok Island in the province of West Nusa Tenggara, Indonesia.
-It has an area of 61.26 km2 and a population of 125,890 people at the 2020 Census; the official estimate as at mid 2023 was 132,684.
+Praya (Indonesian: Praya or Kecamatan Praya) is a large town which serves as the capital of Central Lombok Regency (Indonesian: Kabupaten Lombok Tengah) on Lombok Island in the province of West Nusa Tenggara, Indonesia.
+It has an area of 51.08 km2 and had a population of 125,889 people at the 2020 Census; the official estimate as at mid 2025 was 139,015.
 It is a predominantly Muslim town, with minorities of Balinese inhabitants following Hinduism and Chinese inhabitants following Buddhism or Christianity.